metomi/rose/sphinx/api/macros.rst

        return self.reports

-The returned list should be a list of :py:class:`rose.macro.MacroReport` objects containing the section, option, value, and warning strings for each setting that is in error.
+The returned list should be a list of :py:class:`rose.macro.MacroReport` objects containing the section, option, value, and warning strings (info) for each setting that is in error.
 These are initialised behind the scenes by calling the inherited method :py:meth:`rose.macro.MacroBase.add_report` via :py:meth:`self.add_report`.
 This has the form: